PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

     )
 );
 ```
-See parameters in sanitize function for understanding about filters execpt type parameter.
+See parameters in sanitize function for understanding about filters except type parameter.

 The `types` key in the array can be any one of these.
-And also it can be any one from the value of type parameter in sanitize function.
+And also it can be any one from the value of the type parameter in sanitize function.

 <table class="card">
     <thead>